vifo/SublimePerlTidy/README.markdown

 * Implement automatic tidying of Perl files upon save.
 Until then, [SublimeOnSaveBuild](https://github.com/alexnj/SublimeOnSaveBuild) might be an option to achieve this.

+* Add user setting to control precedence of perltidy options over perltidyrc contents.

 ## Changes

-### v0.1.1 - 2012-12-06 14:30:00 +0100
+### v0.1.1 - 2012-12-19 20:15:00 +0100

-Preliminary support for Cygwin added.
+Cygwin support added.
+Tests added.
 Settings now reloaded on each PerlTidy run.

+* Using Perl under Cygwin is now supported.
+PerlTidy will set required environment variables, if running on Windows, so we won't get any warnings from Cygwin/Perl (i.e. LANG="C" and CYGWIN+="nodosfilewarning"). (vifo)
 * Settings are now reloaded on each run of PerlTidy. (vifo)
+* Refactored most of the code and moved it to perltidy/helpers.py, so we can test it, without mocking too much. (vifo)
 * Now using sublime.platform() instead of os.name for getting platform name.
+  (vifo)
 * Now catching EnvironmentError exceptions instead of OSError in tidy_region().
 This will also catch IOError exceptions, which previously were not catched at all. (vifo)
-* Removed accessors: get_perltidy_options(), get_perltidy_rc_paths().
-* Added simple shell wrapper for Cygwin installations under "helpers/perltidy_cygwin_wrapper.sh". (vifo)
 * Added messages to be displayed by Package Control on installation and upgrades in "messages/".
 Added "messages.json" to link the messages. (vifo)
-* Added automatic detection of pelrtidy in default installations of Strawberry Perl/ActivePerl/Cygwin. (vifo)
+* Added automatic detection of perltidy in default installations of Strawberry Perl/ActivePerl/Cygwin under Windows. (vifo)
+* Removed accessors: get_perltidy_options(), get_perltidy_rc_paths(). (vifo)
-* Updated documentation. (vifo)
+* Improved documentation. (vifo)

 ### v0.1.0 - 2012-11-26 19:20:35 +0100

 * WindowsError 6 "Invalid handle" occured, while running perltidy via subprocess and using temporary files for I/O with perltidy.
 The error occured, because we were not passing PIPEs for STDIN/STDOUT to subprocess.
   This seems to occur on Windows XP only and is somehow related to http://bugs.python.org/issue3905.
 Fixed by always providing subprocess.PIPE for all three handles. (vifo)
 * Exception handling for running perltidy added.
-Errors will be checked for some common errors and additional hints will be printed on the ST2 console. (vifo)
+Errors will be checked for some common errors and additional hints will be printed on the ST2 console.
+  (vifo)
 * Restructured code and moved perltidy command validation to is_valid_perltidy_cmd(). (vifo)
 * get_perltidy_rc_path() renamed to find_perltidyrc_in_project(). (vifo)